This post may contain affiliate links. Please read our disclosure policy.

 Guests are surprised they're gluten free!”

-- Gluten free flour – Choose your all purpose gluten free flour blend carefully, make sure it has finely ground rice flour, and add xanthan gum if your blend doesn't have it, or doesn't have enough, like Bob's Red Mill 1-to1 gf blend.
+- Gluten free flour – Use a high-quality all purpose blend with finely ground rice flour.
+If your blend doesn’t have xanthan gum (or doesn’t have enough, like Bob’s Red Mill 1-to-1), be sure to add it yourself.

-- Baking soda – helps the biscuits to brown in the oven
+- Baking powder + baking soda – Baking powder gives lift; baking soda helps the biscuits brown beautifully.

 substitutions